-Figure 2: Main Screen: normal display after startup and signal found.
+Figure 2: Main Screen: normal display after startup and one sensor cycle of operation

 Figure 3: Display after start-up and complete sensor cycle of operation.
-Note the End of Cycle Indicator (EOC).
+Note the end of Cycle Indicator (EOC)

 Figure 3 shows the "EOC" indicator on the LCD screen.
 This indicates the sensor is finished its measurement cycle and all measurements are updated on the screen.
 It will display this indicator for 1 second.